Allentown School District: History

-Beginnings
+19th century

+Founding

 The Allentown Public School District (ASD) was founded in 1828.
 The Commonwealth Education Act of 1824, a Pennsylvania statute, provided that children of those families unable to pay for private instruction were to be provided education at the expense of the county.
 Records of the borough of Northampton Towne (present day Allentown) and the townships of Salisbury reflect that $421.71 was paid for the education of children in the district in 1828.
 In 1833, Northampton Borough paid $434.77.
 Both boys and girls from families in the lower income brackets were permitted to attend any one of the approved private schools in the borough.

 In 1834, the Model Public School Act was passed permitting voters to authorize formal public education for all boys and girls regardless of race or creed with voter approval.
 At a meeting of the citizens of Northampton on September 12, 1834, a referendum for the establishment of formalized public education in the school district was passed by the voters, 137 to 1.

 During the initial period following passage of the referendum, all boys and girls of the borough attended the privately run schools in Northampton Towne.
 Tuition there was $10 to $20 per term per student, depending on the number of subjects taken and was paid for by the school district.

 On April 16, 1836, an act of the Pennsylvania General Assembly changed the name of the community from Northampton Towne to Allentown.
-The first public school building began with the purchase of a tract of land at Walnut and Union Streets, along Front Street on 30 August 1837.
-Here the "Mingo School" was built on land purchased for $50 to accommodate the pupils from the eastern part of the borough.
+The first public school building began with the purchase of a tract of land for $50 at Walnut and Union Streets, along Front Street on August 30, 1837, was referred to as "Mingo School", and was designed to serve students from Allentown's east-side.
 The first teacher was hired in 1838.
-By 1841, three of the six teachers in the ASD were women.
+By 1841, three of the six teachers in the Allentown School District were women.
 In 1858, a larger school was built on Turner Street, just to the west of Eighth Street.

 Until 1858, primary and secondary education was taught in the same school.
 That year, R. W. McAlpine took a group of 14 older students to the Garber-Horne Building, which had been the home of the North American Homeopathic School of Healing Arts at South Penn Street, near the present Allentown School District Administration Building.
 This was the beginning of Allentown High School.
 The first class was fourteen pupils, equally divided by boys and girls.

 In 1859, by a vote of 6 to 2, a separate high school was established, one for boys and one for girls.
 It was located at the Presbyterian Sunday School.
 Augustus Armagnac was named teacher for the male students, and Hannah L. Romig for the female students.
-The first commencement was held in May 1869 in the Presbyterian Church on North Fifth Street.
+The first commencement was held in May 1869 in the Presbyterian Church on North 5th Street.
 The first graduating class was three students.